okuhlen/google-secret-manager-integration-example/Readme.md

 - Create a Google Cloud project and enable the Secret Manager API.
 - Create a service account with the Secret Manager Admin role.
+- Update the settings.csv file in the Application project with the secrets you wish to load into google secret manager.
+Have a look at how the example entry is formatted.